2Working Holiday Visa (Subclass 417) eligibility requirements

 Before you start your application, make sure you meet the following requirements.

-Being a passport holder of an eligible country
+Be a passport holder of an eligible country

-Being 18 to 30 when you apply
+Be 18 to 30 (or 35, depending on citizenship) when you apply

 screenshot-online.immi.gov.au-2019.06.08-01-17-24